 Weekly homework is set in Maths or English and our pupils are expected to read five times a week as part of our ‘Kingston Rainbow Reading Scheme’.
 Spelling activities are also given as homework.

-Other taught subjects include Music, PSHE, Spanish, R.E. and P.E.
+Other taught subjects include Music, PSHE, French, Religion and Worldviews and P.E.
 Children have P.E. lessons twice each week.

 The importance of children making progress in English and Maths is reflected in the fact that lessons are taught in these subjects every day.